tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 longer RTT than the original.

-In settings where there is external information about the RTT of the active path, implementations SHOULD use T = 3xRTT.
+In settings where there is external information about the RTT of the active path (i.e., the old path), implementations SHOULD use T = 3xRTT.

 If an implementation has no way to obtain information regarding the RTT of the active path, T SHOULD be set to 1s.